 What has Doug Ford done so far?

 Doug Ford has wanted to be premier of Ontario for a long time.
-Last week he finally got his wish.
+He finally got his wish.
 He obviously has plans, but he wasn’t exactly forthcoming with them on the campaign trail.
-We don’t know he’s going to do in the future, but here, in any case, is what his fledgling government has done so far.
+We don’t know he’s going to do in the future, but here, in any case, is what his government has done so far.

 He’s scuttling cap and trade

 As promised, Ford is working toward putting an end to Ontario’s cap and trade program, which caps greenhouse emissions while allowing major polluters to buy and trade exemptions in the form of carbon credits.
 Ford has derided the scheme as a “carbon tax” and a “government cash grab.”
 Ironically, as a result of the end of cap and trade, the federal government will likely impose an actual carbon tax on Ontario.
 (Under the current national policy framework, any province without a cap-and-trade scheme gets federal taxes instead.)

 The impending end of revenue from the cap and trade program has resulted in the cancellation of the Green Ontario Fund, which paid Ontarians to make energy-efficient upgrades to their homes and businesses.
 Another casualty: a $100-million school repair fund.

 He’s backing away from funding refugee resettlement